 This designation is Portland's most common pattern of single-dwelling development, particularly in the city's inner neighborhoods.
 It is intended for areas where urban public services, generally including complete local street networks and access to frequent transit, are available or planned.
 Areas within this designation generally have few or very minor development constraints.
-Single-dwelling residential will be the primary use.
-The maximum density is generally 8.7 units per acre.
+Single-dwelling residential will be the primary use, but other housing types are allowed.
+The maximum density is generally 8.7 lots per acre.
 The corresponding zone is R5.